vladstudennikov/queueManagementSystem/README.md

 ![image](https://github.com/vladstudennikov/queueManagementSystem/assets/91913216/db259ceb-88dd-486f-a38b-b997141260cc)

-Admin can see the queue, operators and customers attached to them, operator`s states (states would be disscussed in more details later) and can add customers by pressing a button.
+Admin can see the queue, operators and customers attached to them, operators states (states would be disscussed in more details later) and can add customers by pressing a button.
 Button "Show tickets" is now does not have any functionality, as function for printing tickets was not added yet.

 8. Workplace page:
 Page of operator is shown below.